wyattpontius/230/README.md

 # 230

-If you're reading this it's too late... \n
+If you're reading this it's too late...
 The bots won.